binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 convention for locked passwords: the system will report it as present, not as locked.
 However, any attempt to use it will fail.
 A common use for this is for accounts which use alternate authentication schemes exclusively, like SSH keys.
-If we alredy know an account will only be use by an automated remote system to connect and that it will use an RSA key, there is no point in also setting a password, which may be used by an attacker to compromise the system.
+If we already know an account will only be used by an automated remote system to connect and that it will use an RSA key, there is no point in also setting a password, which may be used by an attacker to compromise the system.

 A very common way of setting an unusable password is to set the _password field_ to a single asterisk (`*`):